yawadev/iboutik_v2/README.md

-# Adonis Blog Demo :triangular_ruler:
+# Yawa Adonis Blog Demo by IMPACT SOLUTION:triangular_ruler:

 This repo contains an example application of the Adonis Framework.
 You must checkout the source code or the API docs on official website to learn more.